vivianamarquez/Regression-Sklearn-Diabetes-Dataset/README.md

 ## Data

 The diabetes dataset from `sklearn` contains ten baseline variables, all of which are numeric.
-Here's a brief description of each feature:

-1. **age:** Age of the patient (normalized to have mean 0 and variance 1).

-2. **sex:** Sex of the patient.

-3. **bmi:** Body Mass Index (BMI), a measure of body fat based on height and weight (normalized to have mean 0 and variance 1).

-4. **bp:** Average blood pressure (normalized to have mean 0 and variance 1).

-5. **s1:** T-Cells (a type of white blood cell), measured using thymidine kinase (normalized to have mean 0 and variance 1).

-6. **s2:** Low-Density Lipoproteins (LDL) cholesterol (normalized to have mean 0 and variance 1).

-7. **s3:** High-Density Lipoproteins (HDL) cholesterol (normalized to have mean 0 and variance 1).

-8. **s4:** Total cholesterol/HDL ratio (normalized to have mean 0 and variance 1).

-9. **s5:** Logarithm of serum triglycerides level (normalized to have mean 0 and variance 1).

-10. **s6:** Blood sugar level (normalized to have mean 0 and variance 1).

 The column **`target`** contains the target variable, which represents the measure of disease progression after one year.
 More info on this dataset: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html#sklearn.datasets.load_diabetes

 ![Distribution of Target Variable](images/DistributionTargetVariable.png)